-The bonus ratings reflect a holistic assessment of performance that is within Management's control.
-The ROCE targets are adjusted for commodity prices to reduce year-over-year variability in bonus awards and provide for recognition of excellent operating performance during periods of low commodity prices while avoiding windfall payouts during periods of high commodity prices.
-In addition, the Committee, with the input of the CEO, reviews a broad set of qualitative objectives to understand the quality and sustainability of the financial results, to consider the achievement of key milestones within our long-term development programs and to remove the impact of certain exogenous events outside of the control of Management.
+The bonus ratings determined for Management reflect a holistic assessment of performance that is within Management's control.
+The ROCE targets are adjusted for commodity prices to provide for recognition of excellent operating performance during periods of low commodity prices while avoiding windfall payouts during periods of high commodity prices.
+In addition, the Compensation Committee reviews a broad set of qualitative objectives developed by the CEO with input from the business units, to understand the quality and sustainability of the financial results, to assess documented results of cost management initiatives, to consider the achievement of key milestones within our long-term development programs and to remove the impact of certain exogenous events outside of the control of Management (e.g. natural disasters such as the Elk Valley flooding in Summer 2013 and force majeure declarations by third parties).
 A similar review is conducted at the business unit level between the CEO and the business unit heads to determine the individual business unit scores, with additional consideration to relative performance between each business unit.
-Weightings for each component vary by position, reflecting the impact each position has on company-wide and business unit performance (e.g., a business unit executive has a higher weighting on business unit performance compared to a corporate executive).
+Weightings for each component vary by position, reflecting the impact each position has on company-wide and business unit performance (e.g. a business unit executive has a higher weighting on business unit performance compared to a corporate executive).
 Target bonuses are expressed as a percentage of base salary and are payable based on overall target performance.

 The target level of performance is calibrated based on the approved budget for the year and incorporates a reasonable level of stretch.
 Payouts under the Bonus Plan can range from 0% to 200% of target depending on the actual level of performance achieved, with 100% payable at the target level of performance for each component.
 Weightings and performance measures for each component of the Bonus Plan, as well as target bonuses for the NEOs, are set out in the following table.

-Target Bonus Corporate Bu siness Unit P ersonal (% of Salary) (1) Weight Performance Measure Weight Performance Measure Weight Performance Measure President and CEO 125% 50% ROCE Safety 20% Weighted Average Business Unit ROCE, Safety and Environmental 30% Personal performance objectives Corporate NEOs 70% 40% ROCE Safety 30% Weighted Average Business Unit ROCE or Functional Objectives 30% Personal performance objectives Business Unit NEO 70% 30% ROCE Safety 40% Business Unit, ROCE, Safety and Environmental 30% Personal performance objectives
+Target Bonus Corporate Bus siness Unit Personal (% of Salary) Weight Performance Measure Weight Performance Measure Weight Performance Measure CEO 125% 50% ROCE Safety 20% Weighted Average Business Unit ROCE, Safety and Environmental 30% Personal performance objectives COO (1) 80% 40% ROCE Safety 30% Weighted Average Business Unit, ROCE, Safety and Environmental 30% Personal performance objectives CFO, SVP Commercial and Legal Affairs, SVP 70% 40% ROCE Safety 30% Weighted Average Business Unit ROCE or Functional Objectives 30% Personal performance objectives